BECOME A KEEPER OF THE LIGHT

 The history group researches the long and rich history of Wood Island Lighthouse.
 Their extensive work is transformed into informational displays, booklets, posted information on this website, special events, and passed on from researcher to tour guides and guests.

 FOWIL has had a long traditional of putting on special fundraising events that have been enjoyed by many people over the years.
-These have included several art auction events, and haunting events.
-These special events take significant volunteer participation to pull off, and include a variety of tasks for volunteers to assist in.
+These have included several art auctions and “haunting” events.
+These special events take significant volunteer participation to accomplish, and include a variety of tasks for volunteers to assist in.